 Upfront vs Pay on completion

 You probably don’t need us to tell you that by paying fees upfront, your estate agent will have little incentive to actively market your property.

 Instead, most estate agents charge either a fixed fee on completion or a percentage of the final selling price.
 What’s more, we are required by The Property Ombudsman to show our fees as an actual figure, based on the asking price we’ve discussed as part of our commitment to you.
 It’s all about making the process as simple and transparent as possible.

 We understand that industry jargon can sometimes make the structure of estate agent’s fees difficult to comprehend.
 That’s why we’ve compiled a few top tips on what to watch out for if you’re a seller.
-(However, we will take this opportunity to state that Redrose customers enjoy a level of service and openness that sets us apart.
+(However, we will state that Redrose customers enjoy an open level of service that sets us apart.
 Got a question?
 We encourage you to pick up the phone and ask us.
 We don’t hide anything.).

-*Always ask your estate agent to provide their standard contract terms.
+- Always ask your estate agent to provide their standard contract terms.
 If there is anything you don’t understand, you should feel confident enough to request an explanation.
-If your agent isn’t easily approachable, think carefully about whether this is the right person to support you in selling your home.
+And, if your agent isn’t easily approachable, think carefully about whether this is the right person to support you in selling your home.
 If necessary, seek independent advice on any terms you are unclear about.

-*The only instance where an upfront cost might be involved is for the arrangement of an Energy Performance Certificate if your certificate is invalid or you’ve never had one issued before.
-However, you do not have to use the estate agent you’re selling with for this – and similarly you are under no obligation to use additional in-house services such as conveyancing or mortgage advice.
+- The only instance where an upfront cost might be involved is for the arrangement of an Energy Performance Certificate if your certificate is invalid or you’ve never had one issued before.
+However, you do not have to use the estate agent you’re selling with for this.
+Similarly you are under no obligation to use additional in-house services such as conveyancing or mortgage advice.